rescrv/blue/biometrics_prometheus/README.md

 ```

 The file is opened using `create_new` to guarantee it won't overwrite an existing file.
 The file is locked before any
 data is written.
-Consequently, a reader that uses `flock` after opening the file will be able to read the file only
+Consequently, a reader that acquires a lock after opening the file will be able to read the file only
 after all data has been written to the file.
 The included `Reader` does exactly that.

 There's a pitfall to using `Reader`, however.
 If the reader is opened before the writer finishes writing, the reader